liferay/liferay-docs/discover/deployment/articles/04-managing-liferay-with-liferay-connected-services/01-lcs-preconfiguration.markdown

 The following sections of this guide walk you through these, and then show you how to install the app.

-+$$$
+| **Note:** If your server connects to the Internet through a proxy, you must

-**Note:** If your server connects to the Internet through a proxy, you must configure either your server or the LCS client app **before** deploying the app.
+| configure either your server or the LCS client app **before** deploying the app.
-The following section contains instructions on this.
-If your server doesn't connect through a proxy, you can skip this section.
+| The following section contains instructions on this.
+If your server doesn't

-$$$
+| connect through a proxy, you can skip this section.

-## Preconfiguring LCS to Connect Through a Proxy [](id=preconfiguring-the-lcs-client-to-connect-through-a-proxy)
+## Preconfiguring LCS to Connect Through a Proxy

 If your server connects to the Internet through a proxy, you must set some properties in either your server or the LCS client app **before** deploying the